Pullbacks of metric bundles and Cannon-Thurston maps

 for $0\leq i\leq n-1$ since $\gamma$ is a $k$-quasigeodesic.
 This implies $|a_i-a_{i+1}|\leq f(2D+2k)$ since $\alpha$ is a proper embedding as measured by $f$.
 Hence,

 Thus we have

 Hence, by (1) and (2) we can take

 The following lemma is implicit in the proof \cite[Proposition 2.10]{pranab-mahan}.
-Since we have used it repeatedly afterwards we separated it out as a lemma.
-The proof of this lemma being immediate we skip it. \begin{lemma} Suppose $X$ is a length space and $Y$ is any metric space.
+The proof of this lemma being immediate we omit it. \begin{lemma} Suppose $X$ is a length space and $Y$ is any metric space.
 Let $f:X\map Y$ be any map.
 Then $f$ is coarsely $C$-Lipschitz for some $C\geq 0$ if for all $x_1, x_2\in X$, $d_X(x_1,x_2)\leq 1$ implies $d_Y(f(x_1),f(x_2))\leq C$. \end{lemma}

-\begin{rem} We spend quite some time to restate some results proved in \cite{pranab-mahan} in the generality of length spaces since the main reult in our paper is about length spaces.
+\begin{rem} We spend quite some time restating some results proved in \cite{pranab-mahan} in the generality of length spaces since the main result in our paper is about length spaces.
 For instance (1) the existence of pullback of metric bundles to be defined below is unclear within the category of geodesic metric spaces; and (2) we observe that for the definition of Cannon-Thurston maps the assumption of (Gromov) hyperbolic {\em geodesic} metric spaces is rather restrictive and unnecessary. \end{rem}

-\begin{lemma} Suppose $X$ is a length space.
-(1) Given any $\epsilon>0$, any pair of points of $X$ can be joined by a continuous, rectifiable, arc length paramterized path which is a $(1,\epsilon)$-quasigeodesic.
+In a length metric space geodesics may not exist joining a pair of points.
+However, we still have the following. \begin{lemma} Suppose $X$ is a length space.
+(1) Given any $\epsilon>0$, any pair of points of $X$ can be joined by a continuous, rectifiable, arc length parameterized path which is a $(1,\epsilon)$-quasigeodesic.

 (2) Any pair of points of $X$ can be joined by a dotted $1$-quasigeodesic. \end{lemma}